How Dallas Area Rape Crisis Center Leads During Sexual Assault Awareness Month

 Wear denim.
 Show support.
 Stand steady.

-Sustain Care That Stays.
+Sustain care that stays.
 Prepared care requires prepared support.

 Your gift during Sexual Assault Awareness Month helps keep specialized response ready, sustain trained advocates and prevention educators, and ensure survivors can find steady, reliable care when they need it most.